-However, the most important part is this: whatever your site earns is yours to keep, you don’t have to share it with anyone.
+The most important part is: Whatever your site earns is yours to keep, you don’t have to share it with anyone.
 That means all your hard-earned traffic is for your own benefit.

 Content Copyright and Ownership – WordPress.com vs WordPress.org

 Content creation takes a lot of time (just ask me how long I’ve been writing this article).
-However, it is worth it if you are in control of what happens to it so you can take advantage of the results.
+It’s worth it if you are in control of what happens to it so you can take advantage of the results.

 It has happened in the past and will probably happen again.
 Sure, there are often good reasons for deleting people sites and you agree to their terms when you sign up.
-However, in the end it’s up to them to decide whether or not you are in violation of them.
+Just keep in mind that in the end, it’s up to them to decide whether or not you are in violation of them.

 Aside from that, websites on lower plans by default contain a “powered by WordPress.com” link.
 You can only get rid of it by switching to the Business plan.
 While there are good reasons to keep it (many people do the same for WordPress.org), it’s nice to have a choice, isn’t it?

-With a self-hosted site, on the other hand, you own your site and content completely.
-Unless you do something illegal, nobody can just take your it offline because they don’t like what is on there.
+With a self-hosted site, you own your site and content completely.
+Unless you do something illegal, nobody can just take it offline because they don’t like what is on there.
 You can experiment with affiliate links all you want, the only ones who will decide if it’s going too far are your visitors.

 WordPress.com vs WordPress.org – What’s the Right Choice?